Domenicangela Lina Unali

-Domenicangela Lina Unali (born 1936 in Rome) has been professor of English literature at the Faculty of Letters, University of Rome Tor Vergata since 1983.
+Domenicangela Lina Unali (18 November 1936 – 15 August 2024) was an Italian academic who was professor of English literature at the Faculty of Letters, University of Rome Tor Vergata from 1983.
 Previously, from 1969 to 1982, she taught at the University of Cagliari.
-She was Secretary and Treasurer of AISNA (Italian Association for North American Studies) in the years 1971-1973.
+She was Secretary and Treasurer of AISNA (Italian Association for North American Studies) from 1971 to 1973.